Jfranc31/Jfranc31/README.md

 ## 💼 Professional Experience

-**ICF – Python Engineer**
+**Playland – HR Intern**
-*Sep 2023 – Present*
+*June 2025 – Present*
-- Developed RESTful API integrations with third-party services like Gmail and Google Sheets, enabling real-time data transfer and automating reporting workflows.
-- Designed reusable Python modules and implemented robust logging and error-handling practices to enhance maintainability and reliability across teams.
-- Developed and integrated unit and integration tests using Pytest and Unittest for robust code validation.
+- Supported front desk operations by assisting staff with inquiries, payroll questions, and form completion.
+- Maintained and verified employee records in Excel, including working papers for minors.
+- Handled ID creation, uniform distribution, and inventory tracking.
+- Designed an interactive Excel-based locker tracker with status indicators, automated entry, and searchable employee data.
+- Collaborated with the HR team and management to streamline processes and ensure smooth onboarding.

-**Optiweb – Software Engineer Intern**
+**Optiweb – Engineer Intern**
 *Jun 2022 – Aug 2022*
 - Developed and deployed a full-stack Python web solution to enhance user interaction and data tracking for a marketing   analytics platform, contributing to a 10% increase in user engagement through personalized content delivery.
 - Contributed to the creation of a standard Python style guide